dushanka-dev/fitness-buddy/README.md

 # FITNESS BUDDY

 Fitness Buddy is an Fitness App built for convenience.
-The App enables users to pick exercises from selection of categories, drag and drop them in weekly area, save the list andf send them to their email.
-Also, here is a BMI area where users can calculate their personal BMI.
+The App enables users to add exercises to a list.
+Then the user can drag the newly created exercise to a calendar area and drop the exercise in any given day of the week.
+Also, there is a BMI area where users can calculate their personal BMI.

 Image Area